-As CP/M-IDE uses LBA addressing there can be as many CP/M disks stored on the IDE FAT32 or FAT16 formatted disk as desired, and CP/M-IDE can be started with any 4 of them in any drive.
+As CP/M-IDE uses LBA addressing there can be as many CP/M disks stored on the IDE FAT32 (or FAT16) formatted disk as desired, and CP/M-IDE can be started with any 4 of them in any drive.
 Note that CP/M does not know about or care about the FAT file system.
 On launch CP/M-IDE is provided with an initialisation LBA for each of its 4 drives by the shell, and all future sector references to the disk (file) are calculated from these initial LBAs provided for each drive.

 As the FAT32 format supports over 65,000 files in the root directory, and a similar number of files in each sub-directory, collections of hundreds or even thousands of CP/M disks can be stored in any number of sub-directories on the FAT32 parent disk.
 Knock yourself out by storing every conceivable CP/M application on thousands of disks on a single 120 GByte drive.
-As the CP/M Operating System doesn’t store state (the CCP/BDOS is reloaded each time an application terminates), changing or reordering drives is as simple as typing exit, and then the new drives listed using following command: cpm filefor.A filefor.B filefor.C filefor.D.
+As the CP/M Operating System doesn’t store state (the CCP/BDOS is reloaded each time an application terminates), changing or reordering drives is as simple as typing exit, and then restarting with the new drives desired using following shell command: cpm filefor.A filefor.B filefor.C filefor.D.

 Building CP/M Software from Source